SecureSECO/SearchSECOController/readme.md

 To get a better view of the full scope of the project, make sure to also check out the repositories of the other components as linked below.

 # Setting up
-Besides pulling the controller, make sure to also pull the submodules using `git submodule update --recursive --remote`
+Besides pulling the controller, make sure to also pull the submodules using `git submodule update`
 # Building

 ## Visual Studio